camkol/date-counter/README.md

 ### What I learned

-This was a test of my knowledge based on useState hook.
+This was a class project to learn about useState.
+I finally truly understand it now.

 ### Continued development